haleyjol/haleyjol.github.io/about.md

 ---
 ### About Me

 Hello!
-I'm Haley, ex-labtech turned pandemic coding enthusiast!
+I'm Haley, ex-labtech turned pandemic coding enthusiast!<br>
-I just finished a Data Science bootcamp and am in the works of transforming my career.
+I just finished a Data Science bootcamp and am in the works of transforming my career.<br>
 Feel free to check out my projects and let me know if there's anything you want me explore, I'm all ears.

 ### Contact me